coronaryAIresearch/angiography-examples/README.md

 # angiography-examples
-Some coronary artery image found on google images for AI research.
+Some coronary artery image found on google images for Image processing research.